quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part02_Summary._Early.md

 ??x
 When we continue learning from exploratory moves, the state values would converge to a different set of probabilities compared to the case where such learning does not occur.
 This is because the agent's policy incorporates exploration, which can lead it to visit states that might be less frequent in an unexplored environment.

-Example: If the initial state value function \( V(s) \) converges without learning from exploratory moves, it will eventually stabilize at a certain set of probabilities.
+Example: If the initial state value function $V(s)$ converges without learning from exploratory moves, it will eventually stabilize at a certain set of probabilities.
 However, if we do learn from exploratory moves, this stabilization process could result in different values for each state as the agent explores more and encounters states that were initially visited less frequently.

 ```java
 // Pseudocode to illustrate value update with exploration learning